OBSL vs Cube¶

 | Self-hostable | ✅ (one Python service) | ✅ (Cube Core: Node.js + optional Cube Store + optional Redis) |

-| Commercial offering | Hosted instance (the public demo on Cloud Run) | Cube Cloud — managed runtime, multi-cluster, advanced security, Studio IDE, paid |
+| Commercial offering | Embedded analytics license · commercial cloud offering · enterprise features · consulting + support | Cube Cloud — managed runtime, multi-cluster, advanced security, Studio IDE, paid |

-| Operational footprint | Light: one process, in-memory sessions | Heavier: API server + Cube Store + Redis (optional) + scheduler + refresh workers in production |
+| Operational footprint | Light: one process, in-memory sessions, optional file-backed result cache (DuckDB metadata + Parquet) on local disk | Heavier: API server + Cube Store + Redis (optional) + scheduler + refresh workers in production |

-| Self-host parity | Full feature parity in OSS | Many advanced features (Studio, advanced workspaces, AI features) are Cube Cloud-only |
+| Self-host parity | OSS has full parity on the shipped v2.6 surface; enterprise tier adds enterprise-specific capabilities on top | Many advanced features (Studio, advanced workspaces, AI features) are Cube Cloud-only |

 10. Other distinctives¶